niwa/lfric_reader/README.md

 ## Debugging the reader

 The reader will send error messages to the error console in the ParaView GUI, and to the command line if available.
-You can get additional debugging output by setting the `DEBUG` macro at build time.
+You can also rebuild the reader with `-DCMAKE_BUILD_TYPE=Debug` (see above for instructions) to enable debugging output.

 ## Features and limitations